fspoettel/advent-of-code-rust/README.md

 > [!TIP]
 > If a day has different example inputs for both parts, you can use the `read_file_part()` helper in your tests instead of `read_file()`.
 For example, if this applies to day 1, you can create a second example file `01-2.txt` and invoke the helper like `let result = part_two(&advent_of_code::template::read_file_part("examples", DAY, 2));` to read it in `test_part_two`.

-### Download input & description for a day
+### ➡️ Download input for a day

 > [!IMPORTANT]
 > This requires [installing the aoc-cli crate](#configure-aoc-cli-integration).

-You can automatically download puzzle inputs and description by either appending the `--download` flag to `scaffold` (e.g. `cargo scaffold 4 --download`) or with the separate `download` command:
+You can automatically download puzzle input and description by either appending the `--download` flag to `scaffold` (e.g. `cargo scaffold 4 --download`) or with the separate `download` command:

 ```sh
 # example: `cargo download 1`